jevakallio/prosemirror-suggest-changes/src/features/blockJoinV2/README.md

 ### Core Algorithm

-The V2 implementation follows a straightforward 7-step process:
+The V2 implementation follows an 8-step process:

+1. **Find insertion-marked content in range** - Content to be reverted (deleted)
-1. **Find all ZWSPs in range** - Recursively scan the deletion range for ZWSPs at block boundaries
+2. **Find ZWSPs in range** - Recursively scan the deletion range for ZWSPs at block boundaries
-2. **Find ZWSPs at borders** - Check positions near the range borders for additional ZWSPs
+3. **Find ZWSPs at borders** - Check positions near the range borders (±15) for additional ZWSPs
-3. **Combine all ZWSPs** - Merge in-range and border ZWSPs into one list
-4. **Find all pairs** - Match ZWSPs with the same ID into pairs
+4. **Find ZWSP pairs** - Match ZWSPs with the same ID into pairs, filtering to only pairs that bracket the deletion range
-5. **Group by block joins** - Organize pairs into block join operations
+5. **Recalculate join positions** - Use smart depth calculation to find correct joinable block level
+6. **Determine nested joins** - Check if ZWSPs are deeper than join position (e.g., paragraphs inside list_items)
-6. **Delete all ZWSP positions** - Remove ZWSPs in reverse order to maintain position validity
+7. **Delete content and ZWSPs** - Remove insertion-marked content and ZWSP positions in reverse order
-7. **Join blocks** - Execute block joins at mapped positions (in reverse order)
+8. **Join blocks** - Execute block joins at mapped positions, with nested joins for deeper content

 ### Key Principles